DevExpress/dotnet-eud/README.md

     ```
     set PATH=%PATH%;C:\Program Files\wkhtmltopdf\bin
     ```
 - Change the current directory to the repository root folder and call the DocFX executable with the *pdf* and *docfx.json* parameters.
-This will generate a *_pdf* subfulder with a PDF file for each included table-of-contents file.
+This will generate a *_pdf* subfоlder with a PDF file for each included table-of-contents file.
     ```
     docfx.exe pdf docfx.json
     ```